oliveoilexpert/stim/docs/api-reference.md

 : An object that defines the aspect's attributes and their default values.

 `static elements`
-: An array of strings that defines different types of elements that can be connected to this aspect.
+: An array of kebab-case strings that defines different types of elements that can be connected to this aspect.

 `static aspects`
-: An array of strings or an object that defines the aspects that this aspect will inject and instantiate.
+: An array of aspect token strings or an object that defines the aspects that this aspect will inject and instantiate.

 **Static Methods:**